Glacial Aerial Tramway Kaprun III: Gletscherbahn Kaprun 2

 The Gletscherbahn Kaprun 2 was a funicular in service between 1974 and 2000, before a disaster occurred on 11 November 2000, in an ascending train in the tunnel.
 The disaster claimed the lives of 155 people, leaving 12 survivors (10 Germans and two Austrians) from the burning train.
 The victims were skiers on their way to the Kitzsteinhorn Glacier.

 The Gletscherbahn only took skiers from the valley station to the Alpincenter, near to the lower station of the Gipfelbahn, and did not reach the summit of the Kitzsteinhorn.
 Nowadays visitors have to take two cable cars (or one cable car followed by a chairlift) to the Alpincenter, from where they can board the Gipfelbahn.

 New construction

-The Gletscherjet 3 and Gletscherjet 4, consisting of continuously moving gondolas and chairlifts, are being constructed for the 2015/16 ski season.
-For the first time ever, these will provide non-skiers with an alternative route to the Gipfelbahn, where queues can form at busy periods due to the limited 60-person capacity and intermittent operation.
+The Gletscherjet 3 and Gletscherjet 4, consisting of continuously moving gondolas and chairlifts, were constructed for the 2015/16 ski season.
+With their construction, non-skiers now have an alternative route to the Gipfelbahn, where queues can form at busy periods due to the limited 60-person capacity and intermittent operation.